• Enjoy 30% off sitewide* | Limited time only!

 • Make sure your newborn eats healthily: breast milk for at least six months, and nutrient-dense foods once they’re on solids.

-• Talk to your pediatrician about massaging coconut oil, an antioxidant rich in vitamin E, on your little one’s head after their bath a couple times a week.
+• Talk to your pediatrician about massaging coconut oil, an antioxidant rich in vitamin E, on your little one’s head after their bath a couple of times a week.

 How To Care For Your Newborn’s Hair